Thousands of homes likely to have been destroyed in strongest storm to hit Fiji on record.

 Already one death has been confirmed while thousands of homes are likely to have been destroyed.
-Cyclone Winston packed winds of up to 325km/h, snapping tree trunks in half, damaging key infrastructure and bending metal power poles.
+Cyclone Winston packed winds of up to 325km per hour, snapping tree trunks in half, damaging key infrastructure and bending metal power poles.

 “I’m especially concerned about the remote communities in outlying areas that we haven’t been able to contact yet.
 Until communications are re-established and we can assess the damage, we won’t know the full extent of situation.

 “What we do know is that this mega storm will have had a massive impact on children, and their needs and wellbeing will be among the highest priorities in the coming days and weeks.”